 Doctoral Candidates are able to select thesis topics from a diverse range of faculty research interests, spanning two strategic research foci in Advanced Materials and Biological Engineering.
 With a premier location in downtown Boston, research in the department leverages the wealth of collaborations with neighboring universities, hospitals, medical centers and industry.
 New or prospective graduate students can learn about ongoing research topics from individual faculty members, faculty web sites and graduate student seminars.
 Graduate student seminars, where our students present the results of their research, are held on a regular basis and provide an interactive forum for learning and exchanging ideas.

+Students enrolled in the PhD in Chemical Engineering have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
+Students should consult their faculty advisor regarding these options.
 The PhD in Chemical Engineering can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.

 The PhD programs' student learning outcomes are: